Cigarette: Global

-Initially, not all cigarette smokers inhale the smoke produced by cigarette due to the high alkalinity levels.
-Starting in the 1930s, an advertising campaign was done by the tobacco industry to encourage inhaling.
-However, Helmuth von Moltke noticed in the 1830s that Ottomans (and he himself) inhaled the Turkish tobacco and Latakia from their pipes (which are both initially sun-cured, acidic leaf varieties).
+Initially, not all cigarette smokers inhaled the smoke produced by cigarettes due to its high alkalinity levels.
+Starting in the 1930s, the tobacco industry began to conduct advertising campaigns encouraging the inhaling of cigarette smoke.
+However, Helmuth von Moltke noticed in the 1830s that Ottomans (and he himself) inhaled the Turkish tobacco and Latakia from their pipes (both are initially sun-cured, acidic leaf varieties).

 A 1942 ad encourages women to smoke Camel brand cigarettes.

 The widespread smoking of cigarettes in the Western world is largely a 20th-century phenomenon.
 By the late 19th century cigarettes were known as coffin nails but the link between lung cancer and smoking was not established until the 20th century.
 German doctors were the first to make the link, and it led to the first antitobacco movement in Nazi Germany.